VladG1278/RecipeTranslator/README.md

 # RecipeTranslator
 Translates Recipes in a text file

-This is a simple recipe translator using google translate implemented by the deep_translator package.
+This is a simple recipe translator using google translate implemented by the deep-translator package.

 Running:
 In terminal navigate to the containing folder